Katwijk: History

 The name "Katwijk" probably has its origins in the name of a Germanic tribe called the Chatten (Chatti).
 The Dutch word "wijk" means "area", so the name probably meant something like "the Chatti area".

-In Romans times, Katwijk was a place of strategic importance.
+In Roman times, Katwijk was a place of strategic importance.
 It was located at the Roman Empire's northern border, at the mouth of the Rhine river, which in Roman times was larger in this area than it is today.
 There was a good deal of traffic along the Rhine.
 Katwijk was also a jumping-off point for the voyage to Britain.

 Built during the reign of Emperor Claudius (41-54), the town's name was Lugdunum Batavorum.
 The town's name was later associated with the name of the city of Leiden, but this is now thought to be incorrect.

 In 1231, the first reference to Catwijck appeared in records.

 The history of the modern municipality of Katwijk is essentially the history of its constituent parts, which for each village extends back to Roman times.
 However, Katwijk aan Zee, Katwijk aan den Rijn and Valkenburg were part of the same heerlijkheid called "Beide de Katwijken en 't Zand" (or something similar).
 They have been administratively joined for centuries despite their differing characters.
 Katwijk aan Zee was a fishing town and Katwijk aan den Rijn had an agricultural character.

 During World War II, Katwijk aan Zee was heavily damaged.
 On 1 May 1942 beach access was no longer permitted and large scale evacuation took place.
 From October 1943 houses were demolished as part of the construction of the Atlantic Wall.

 On 1 January 2006, Rijnsburg and Valkenburg were also merged into the municipality, it's called nowadays Katwijk.

 Public transportation

 Katwijk is a larger town in the Netherlands without a railway station, and the largest without any railway connection.
 The nearest railway stations are Voorhout and Leiden.
 Katwijk is connected by bus with Noordwijk, Leiden, The Hague and Lisse.
 The public transport by bus is served by Arriva.

 As of 9 December 2012 new buslines came to Katwijk.
+In December 2023 Q-Buzz is going to take over the buslines in Katwijk.

-In 2019 and 2020 a lot is changing in Katwijk and Leiden.
-A quick bus line from Noordwijk to Leiden, with an extra-long bus needs many changes, especially in Katwijk, a two-year plan.
+Between 2019 and 2023 a lot changed in Katwijk and Leiden.
+A quick bus line from Katwijk to Leiden, a Q-Liner, numbers 430 and 431, drive from Leiden to Katwijk aan Zee (Boulevard-South) and the other (430) goes to the space agency ESTEC, and returns to Leiden after a short stop.
+It took years to make the Ir.
+Tjalmaweg (a part of the N206), a double two-sided road.
+See here: